pyrogn/whatsup/README.md

 ## Installation

-1. A good way - install using pipx as a global package in an isolated environment. command: `pipx install something??`
+1. A good way - install using pipx as a global package in an isolated environment. command: `pipx install link_to_github??`
 2. Rye is also capable of installing isolated global packages, but I haven't tried it
 3. ...